shlokster/Blockchain-based-Real-Estate-Rental-System/README.md

 # Blockchain based Real-Estate Rental System

 ### This project was developed for IT465 - Cryptocurrency and Blockchain Technologies course at NITK.
-### You can find the Report and Presentation for this project above.
+### You can find the Report for this project in the public folder.

 # Contracts